Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 ## Fastly API inside the Wasm module

 Inspecting the generated Wasm binary, it is clear that we need some way to interact with the execution environment of the HTTP service.
+The Fastly crate adds the needed infrastructure to be able to execute the Wasm module under the HTTP service of Fastly.
+This infrastructure is added as imports inside the Wasm module along with the WASI functions.
 And the fact is that this is true either you use Fastly CLI, [Terrarium](https://www.fastly.com/blog/edge-programming-rust-web-assembly) or any other pipeline to build the package.
 The bad news is that this infrastructure is not provided by any other tool and to implement it from scratch is not a good idea.
 The good news, is that, we can use the Rust boilerplate to wrap custom Wasm codes.

 ## Adding your custom Wasm code